ray-project/ray/doc/source/data/custom-datasource.rst

 You can find documentation about :ref:`Ray Datasets block concept here <dataset_concept>` and the :ref:`blocks APIs here <block-api>`.

 First, let's handle a single MongoDB pipeline, which is the unit of execution in :class:`~ray.data.ReadTask`.
-We need to connect to MongoDB, execute the query against it, and then convert results into Arrow format.
+We need to connect to MongoDB, execute the pipeline against it, and then convert results into Arrow format.
 We use ``PyMongo`` and  ``PyMongoArrow`` to achieve this.